tzarc/ephemeral-github-runner/readme.md

-# An attempted "proper" ephemeral GitHub self-hosted runner
+# A "proper" ephemeral GitHub self-hosted runner

 GitHub allows for self-hosted runners to be deployed, however one of the drawbacks has been the fact that after a build there is the potential for leftovers to be present.